-We certify that there was broad participation by the campus community and believe that this
+We certify that there was broad participation by the campus community and the District Administrative Center and believe that this report accurately reflects the nature and substance of this institution.

 Dr. Jamillah Moore, Chancellor, Ventura County Community College District

 Dr. Robin Calote President, Ventura College